We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 Should you die while the loan is still outstanding to you, the amount will be seen as a deductible liability.

-Rules on lending money to family
+4 tips on lending money to family

 One of the best ways to make sure that you maintain a good relationship is by ensuring you do things the right way - especially when it comes to money.
 This means putting an agreement in place, discussing loan payment options, and how to handle possible defaults.